 When your child reaches the age of three, it’s time for the first dental visit!
 (Although, you should please feel free to call any time you feel there’s a problem with your child’s smile.)
 Our team loves working with children and teaching them how to care for their teeth.
 We also provide tips to make home care hassle-free.
 We look forward to meeting your entire family at Bruner Dental.
-Contact our Marion, IN practice today if you have questions or if you’d like to schedule your child’s first appointment.
+Contact our dental office today if you have questions or if you’d like to schedule your child’s first appointment for children's dentistry in Marion, IN.
 We also welcome patients from the nearby areas of Gas City, Jonesboro, and beyond.

 Your Child’s First Appointment